-1: TXR RXRn data register has available data
+1: TXR_RXRn data register has available data

 The RXIFn flag is the receive data register status flag.
 When this read only flag is "0", it indicates that the TXR_RXRn read data register is empty.
 When the flag is "1", it indicates that the TXR_RXRn read data register contains new data.
 When the contents of the shift register are transferred to the TXR_RXRn register, an interrupt is generated if RIEn=1 in the UnCR2 register.
 If one or more errors are detected in the received word, the appropriate receive-related flags NFn, FERRn, and/or PERRn are set within the same clock cycle.
-The RXIFn flag is cleared when the UnSR register is read with RXIFn set, followed by a read from the TXR_RXRn register, and if the TXR_RXRn register has no data available.
+The RXIFn flag will eventually be cleared when the UnSR register is read with RXIFn set, followed by a read from the TXR_RXR register, and if the TXR_RXR register has no more new data available.